jampp/geeks/_src/_posts/2017-08-11-RCT-measuring-impact-ads.markdown

 $$

-#### To calculate the initial MDE
+### To calculate the initial MDE

-We need to estimate the values of the variance, as we only have one (the variance of the total group).
+We need to estimate the values of the variance, but we only have one (the variance of the total group).

 If the samples in each group are the same, [we know that][combined_variance]: